-We do not believe our cash, cash equivalents and available-for-sale investments have significant risk of default or illiquidity.
+We do not believe our cash, cash equivalents and available-for-sale investments have significant risk of default or illiquidity at this time, as they are invested in securities issued by the U.S. government.
 While we believe our cash, cash equivalents and available-for-sale securities do not contain excessive risk, we cannot provide assurance that in the future our investments will not be subject to adverse changes in market value.
-In addition, we maintain significant amounts of cash and cash equivalents at one or more financial institutions that are in excess of federally insured limits.
-Given the current instability of financial institutions, we cannot be assured that we will not experience losses on these deposits.